kruschev/metabase-google-auth/README.md

   'value': '111'}]
 ```
 #### Convert params to string
-We can convert the params to a parsable string, modify the values and pass it to another query call.
+We can convert params to a parsable string, modify the values and pass it to another query call.
 ```python
 params_str = MetabaseAuth.params_formatting(params)
 ```

-### Loading saved cookie and params
+### Load saved cookie and params
-Load a saved cookie by
+Load saved cookie by
 ```python
 cookie = MetabaseAuth.load_cookie()
 ```
 If cookie has expired you will be prompted to run get_cookie().

 Running get_params(question_id) will save the params for that question in params.txt .
-Load a saved params by
+Load saved params by
 ```python
 params = MetabaseAuth.load_params(question_id)
 ```